 The layers are the building blocks.
 Accepting their purpose and function allows one to get comfortable and familiar with the program.
 Once you are familiar and comfortable with programs like Photoshop, the possibilities for creation are endless.

-This class has added a new, enriching, fantastic layer to my life and I'm excited to teach it again this spring!
+This class has added a new, enriching, fantastic layer to my life and I look forward to working with new students each semester.

 Written by Cass Lang, Digital Art Design Instructor and Assistant Director of Marketing and Special Projects for The Department for Lifelong Learning

-Digital Art Design classes will be held on Fridays at 4:30 p.m. starting February 2 for the Spring 2018 semester.
+Digital Art Design classes will be held on Fridays at 4:30 p.m. starting September 28 for the Fall 2019 Semester.